async-labs/builderbook/book-details.md

 ## FAQ
 **How can I get the book?**</br>

-The book is currently available to [preorder for $29](https://builderbook.org).
+The book is currently available to [pre-order for $29](https://builderbook.org).
 You'll instantly get all content from the Introduction through Chapter 6, and we'll notify you as each new chapter is added.

-After the preorder period, the book will be availalbe for $49.
+After the pre-order period, the book will be availalbe for $49.

 **How long is the book?**</br>